 Gives the teen the opportunity to exist in a new, challenging type of environment Eliminates usual social strain that can trigger unwanted behaviors

 Some programs may not offer or focus on academic structure

 Not usually covered by health insurance

 Why Wilderness or Alternative-Setting Therapy Programs Work: Therapeutic programs in alternative settings give teens a totally new experience beyond usual life circumstances.
 Teens are faced with challenges that they must overcome with their own developed skills or face both direct and indirect consequences.
 For example, in wilderness therapy camp, a teen that refused to cook their own food, wouldn’t eat.

 Finding Help When You Know Help Is the Right Choice

 As a parent of a troubled teen, misguided objections, worries, and doubts can override your ability to make the best decision.
 However, the more you learn about the programs available, their effectiveness, and how many success stories there are, making the choice for a boarding school for your troubled teen can be easier.
-Consider taking an assessment test at Troubled Teens to determine if your teen needs help.
+Consider taking an assessment test to determine if your teen needs help.